Fish And Shrimp Feed Additives Market Size and Share

 Fish And Shrimp Feed Additives Market Analysis by Mordor Intelligence

-The fish and shrimp feed additives market size stood at USD 4.20 billion in 2025 and is projected to reach USD 5.84 billion by 2030, registering a 6.8% CAGR.
+The fish and shrimp feed additives market size in 2026 is estimated at USD 4.47 billion, growing from 2025 value of USD 4.20 billion with 2031 projections showing USD 6.11 billion, growing at 6.45% CAGR over 2026-2031.
 Robust growth stems from the aquaculture sector’s shift toward sustainable intensification, where functional additives safeguard water quality and animal health while supporting higher stocking densities.
 Regulatory pressure to eliminate prophylactic antibiotics is accelerating the substitution of medicated rations with immune-modulating solutions that keep production efficiency intact.
-Asia-Pacific retains a decisive lead thanks to export-driven shrimp farming in Vietnam and Indonesia, coupled with China’s move into recirculating aquaculture systems that demand precision nutrition.
+Asia-Pacific retains a decisive lead due to export-driven shrimp farming in Vietnam and Indonesia, coupled with China’s move into recirculating aquaculture systems that demand precision nutrition.
 Rapid technology adoption, from encapsulated delivery platforms to artificial-intelligence-enabled feeding, further enlarges the addressable base for additive suppliers.
 Meanwhile, consolidation among feed producers and ingredient makers is compressing supply chains, enabling larger firms to capture margin across the value chain.

 Key Report Takeaways